-Although there are many ways that accidents can happen on a cruise ship, which may lead to a person needing a personal injury lawyer to help them make a compensation claim, some causes are much more common than others, such as:
+Although there are many ways that accidents can happen on a cruise ship, which may lead to a person needing a personal injury lawyer to help them make cruise ship compensation claims, some causes are much more common than others, such as:

 - Slips, trips and falls – these are the single most common type of accident that a personal injury solicitor has to deal with.
 Being on a moving, rolling ship only makes it more likely you might slip, trip or fall.
 You could also be hit by falling objects.